iremkapucuoglu/p4b-website/content/en/_index.md

       - name: "WEB-GIS"
         img: "/images/index/Product-Web-GIS.png"
         title: "Are you interested in other GIS tools?"
-        description: "We offer software solutions that you can use to create personalized map services, for example as an information tool for citizens or readers."
+        description: "We offer software solutions that allow you to create personalised map services, for example as an information tool for citizens or readers."
         button:
           background_color_content: secondary
           url: "/contact/"